wultra/react-native-powerauth-mobile-sdk/docs/Configuration.md

 > Note 2: You're responsible to migrate the keychain and `UserDefaults` data from non-shared storage to the shared one, before you configure the first `PowerAuth` instance.
 This is quite difficult to do in JavaScript, so it's recommended to do not alter `PowerAuthKeychainConfiguration` once your application is already shipped in AppStore.

-> Note 3: If you enforce the protection higher that `PowerAuthKeychainProtection.NONE`, then your application must target at least Android 6.0.
+> Note 3: If you enforce the protection higher than `PowerAuthKeychainProtection.NONE`, then your application must target at least Android 6.0.
 Your application should also properly handle `"INSUFFICIENT_KEYCHAIN_PROTECTION"` error code reported when the device has insufficient capabilities to run your application.
 You should properly inform user about this situation.

 The following code snipped shows usage of the advanced configuration: